 The USACE observer program at Bonneville Dam documented a steady increase in total predation of all sizes of white sturgeon through 2011.
 Estimated consumption of white sturgeon in this small area increased from an observed take of just one white sturgeon in 2005 to 3,003 fish in 2011.
-An estimated 2,498 white sturgeon were consumed in 2012, but only 635 sturgeon were estimated taken in 2013.
+An estimated 2,498 white sturgeon were consumed in 2012, and 635 and 147 sturgeon were estimated taken in 2013 and 2014.
+Data for 2015 on white sturgeon predation had not been finalized in time for inclusion in this report.
+The preliminary, unexpanded number of events observed totaled 23 white sturgeon.
 Even though California sea lions (CSL) are also present in high numbers, most of the observed take is by SSL, with very few incidences of sturgeon predation attributed to CSL.

 Predation on smaller white sturgeon throughout the river appears to be increasing in frequency based on observations by staff and reports from anglers and commercial fishers.
 Predation on larger sturgeon may also be increasing in other parts of the lower Columbia and lower Willamette rivers as well.
-In 2009, ODFW generated estimates of total annual predation impacts on sturgeon by SSL and CSL in the entire lower Columbia and lower Willamette Rivers as an element of a population viability model they developed.
-The modeled losses increased from 6,700 fish in 2009 to a maximum of 10,600 fish by 2014.
+In 2009, ODFW generated estimates of total annual predation impacts on sturgeon by SSL and CSL in the entire lower Columbia and lower Willamette Rivers as an element of a population viability model.
+The modeled losses increased from 6,700 fish in 2009 to a presumed maximum of 10,600 fish by 2014.
 Loss of juvenile fish to predation may be impacting sublegal abundance and recruitment to fisheries.
 Loss of adult fish is contributing to lower population productivity and reduced recruitment to fisheries.

 In 2011, ODFW completed the Oregon Lower Columbia River and Oregon Coast White Sturgeon Conservation Plan (WCP).
 WDFW staff was integrally involved in development of the Oregon WCP and the completed plan has since been endorsed by WDFW.
-The Oregon WCP examines factors and threats that are limiting the abundance and productivity of lower Columbia River white sturgeon, and identified critical unknowns and data gaps pursuant to these factors and threats.
+The Oregon WCP examines factors and threats that may be limiting the abundance and productivity of lower Columbia River white sturgeon, and identified critical unknowns and data gaps pursuant to these factors and threats.
 Population goals and objectives were developed and strategies and actions identified to address the limiting factors and threats.
 The WCP was adopted by the OFWC in its entirety in August of 2011.